CabbageCrow/AssemblyPublicizer/README.md

 ## Usage
 You can drop your target dll onto the .exe (on Windows) or use the command line.
 The first parameter is the path to the target assembly (absolute or relative).
-The second parameter is optional and contains the output path and/or filename
+The second parameter is optional and contains the output path and/or filename.
 * It can be just a (relative) path like "subdir1\subdir2"
 * It can be just a filename like "CustomFileName.dll"
-* It can be a filename with path like "C:\dir1\dir2\CustomFileName.dll" If omited, it creates the modified assembly with an "_publicized" suffix in the subdirectory "publicized_assemblies".
+* It can be a filename with path like "C:\dir1\dir2\CustomFileName.dll"
+  If omited, it creates the modified assembly with an "_publicized" suffix in the subdirectory "publicized_assemblies".
   This way it stays organized if you publicize multiple assemblies.

 ## Support me
 If you like my work, spread the word so more people can enjoy it.